mitkox/AKS-Edge/hands-on/install/install.md

     ```bash
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
     ```
-2. Restart the virtual machine to enable nested virtualization.
+2. Restart the virtual machine to enable hyper-v feature.

 3. Check if Hyper-V is enabled using following command:
     ```bash